joshterrill/paywall-reader/README.md

 >Once it is created, you can find the engine's ID in the Setup > Basics > Search Engine ID section of the Control Panel

 This is where you will configure what sites your search will search in.
-For the purposes of this app in its current state, we will just use bloomberg.com
+For the purposes of this app in its current state, we will just use bloomberg.com (`*.bloomberg.com/*`) and newyorker.com (`*.newyorker.com/*`)

 Take note of your API key and Search Engine ID.